-00111101, 1 on key bourt · Year First Middle Last Organization City State/ Country Notes For the Queen of the Prairies, a variety of Rosa 1846 Samuel Feast Baltimore MD Rublifolia produced by cross impregnation, had given a type of new class of roses 1847 No Award 1848 No Award 1849 Henry A. S. Dearborn President, Massachusetts Horticultural Society For essential services he rendered to the science of horticulture and the Society during the period he presided over its affairs.
+Year First Middle Last Organization City State/ Country Notes 1846 Samuel Feast Baltimore MD For the Queen of the Prairies, a variety of Rosa Rublifolia produced by cross impregnation, had given a type of new class of roses 1847 No Award 1848 No Award 1849 Henry A. S. Dearborn President, Massachusetts Horticultural Society For essential services he rendered to the science of horticulture and the Society during the period he presided over its affairs.
 1850 Benjamin V. French Boston MA For his services in the cause of horticulture, especially for collecting, successfully cultivating, and exhibiting a great variety of apples.
-1851 to 1 1 1872 No Award 1873 Ephraim Wales Bull Concord МА For the production of the best hardy seedling grape, the Concord, ideally adapted for general cultivation throughout the country.
+1851 to 1872 No Award 1873 Ephraim Wales Bull Concord МА For the production of the best hardy seedling grape, the Concord, ideally adapted for general cultivation throughout the country.

-To Sea rch Click " Control/F " on key board 1 Year First Middle Last Organization City State/ Country Notes 1873 Edward Staniford Rogers Salem МА For his efforts made in producing a hardy grape and many seedlings which are well adapted for cultivation in some parts of the country.
-1874 to 1887 No Award 1 1888 Horatio Hollis Hunnewell Wellesley MA For his unsurpassed rhododendron collection.
-1889- 1914 No Award 1915 Sarah B. Fay Woods Hole MA TBD 1916- , 1922 No Information 1923 Ruth Simkins Thayer Lancaster МА For her work in preserving and popularizing the newer Chinese Lilies.
+To sea rch click "C Control/F" on a PC or " Cmd/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 1873 Edward Staniford Rogers Salem МА For his efforts made in producing a hardy grape and many seedlings which are well adapted for cultivation in some parts of the country.
+1874 to ΝΤ Λ Ι 1887 1888 Horatio Hollis Hunnewell No Award Wellesley MA For his unsurpassed rhododendron collection.
+1889- 1101400 1101115 Tuilleweii wellesicy 11/17 1 of his unsurpassed mododendron concetion.
+1914 No Award 1915 Sarah B. Fav Woods Hole MA For her life-long devotion to the rose.
+1916- No Information 1922 No Information 1923 Ruth Simkins Thayer Lancaster МА For her work in preserving and popularizing the newer Chinese Lilies.
 1924 Henry Hyslop Richardson Brookline MA For his wild garden of strictly American plants.
 1924 William Anderson South Lancaster MA For eminent service in horticulture.
 1924 Robert Cameron Ipswich MA For eminent service in horticulture.
 1924 Theophilus D. Hatfield Head Gardener, Hunnewell Estate Wellesley МА For eminent service in horticulture.
 1924 Alexander Montgomery Hadley MA For his skill and success in developing new roses.
 1924 Thomas Roland Nahant MA For eminent service in horticulture.
 1924 Charles Sander Brookline MA For eminent service in horticulture.
 1924 Grace Sturtevant Glen Farms Nursery Wellesley Farms MA For her skill in developing new iris varieties.
 1925 Annie Burke Brockton MA For her work as a garden teacher.
 1925 L. Gertrude Howes Dorchester MA For her work as a garden teacher.
 1925 Walter G. Kendall Atlantic МА For his devotion to the study and cultivation of hardy fruit.
 1925 Donald MacGregor Shanghai Horticultural Society Shanghai China TBD 1926 Marion Roby Case Weston МА For her educational work along horticultural lines at Hillcrest Gardens.
 1926 Harriet R. Foote Marblehead МА For her work in popularizing roses and improving their cultivation.
 1927 Frederick S. Moseley Maudesleight Farm Newburyport МА For his estate that has many notable features, but is particularly notable for its Mountain Laurel ( Kalmia latifolia .)
-1928 1 1 - No Information 1 1929 Special Centennial Gold Medals were awarded this ye ear and are lis ted separately.
+1928 · No Information 1929 Special Centennial Gold Medals were awarded this ye ar and are lis ted separately.